• Skip to main content

 Make a "Small Bet" on Crowdsourcing

-July 29, 2021 By Sara Brumfield
+July 29, 2021 by Sara Brumfield

 “Small bets” are ways to experiment with new technologies, approaches, or audiences.
 The key to these experiments are that they are low risk.
 If it doesn’t work out, then you haven’t lost that much money or time or goodwill.
 If it does work out, then you have a new way of engaging the public, enriching your metadata, and increasing use of your material. … [Read more...] about Make a "Small Bet" on Crowdsourcing